 Load the Washing Machine – Age 3+

-I use Tide PODS® laundry detergent pacs to wash our clothes, but little hands should not touch the pods.
+I use Tide PODS laundry detergent pacs to wash our clothes, but little hands should not touch the pods.
 Keep out of reach of children.
-And out of some tweens and teens apparently.
-I don’t know why some kids are eating laundry pods, but that’s a completely other discussion.

 They are still capable of helping though, with adult supervision.
 Tide PODS works with both high efficiency and standard washers.
-I put in one pod for normal size loads BEFORE the clothes go in and 2 Tide® PODS™ Plus Downy® for large loads, so the kids clothes come out fresh and clean.
+I put in one pod for normal size loads BEFORE the clothes go in and pods for large loads, so the kids clothes come out fresh and clean.

 Then the kids throw in their laundry on top.
-We have a top loader, so we like to make it a game of basketball.
+We have a top loader, so we like to make throwing the laundry into a game of basketball.
 This is where the element of fun comes in!
 My daughters will often have laundry basketball competitions.
 She shoots, she scores!

 Drying Clothes in the Laundry – Age 12+